 Out of the four Boktai games, only Boktai 3 remained a Japanese exclusive.
 The 4th game moved the series onto the Nintendo DS, and was retitled Lunar Knights, though it lacked a solar sensor (and thus its functionality).

 Some players complained that the solar sensor related "gimmicks" were a burden at best and annoying at worst.
 For best results the game is best played outside.
-However, the game becomes almost unplayable during bad weather and in the winter in some areas due to the overcast skies.
-However, these problems aside the solar sensor added to the immersion and gives the series its originality.
+However, Boktai's bosses cannot be defeated at night, forcing players to adhere to a certain play schedule, and the game becomes almost unplayable during bad weather and in the winter in some areas due to the overcast skies.